hiteshDhankhar01/hiteshDhankhar01/README.md

 # 👋 Hi, I'm Hitesh

 Welcome to my GitHub!
 I'm a **Full Stack Developer** with a passion for learning, problem-solving, and building modern web applications.
-I focus on creating scalable, responsive, and secure solutions using the latest technologies.

----

-## 💼 Professional Summary

-As a **Full Stack Developer**, I specialize in building scalable, responsive, and secure web applications.
+I specialize in building scalable, responsive, and secure web applications.
 I have hands-on experience in both frontend and backend development, with a solid foundation in software engineering principles.
 I'm comfortable integrating third-party APIs, working with modern developer tools, and leveraging AI technologies to enhance productivity.
 Passionate about writing clean, maintainable code and delivering intuitive, user-friendly digital experiences.

 ---
 ## 💻 Tech Stack